-Susan began trumpet lessons with her uncle at eight, joined the musician's union at fifteen and began playing with the local concert band.
+Susan began studying trumpet with her uncle at eight, joined the musician's union at fifteen and joined the local concert band.
 She later studied with Armando Ghitalla and Roger Voisin, principal trumpeters of the Boston Symphony.
 As a Boston area freelancer she played everything from Broadway musicals to the Ringling Brothers Circus.
-Classical performances included operas, orchestral concerts, chamber brass gigs with large ensembles or brass quintets, and solo recitals (with organ) on historical and modern trumpets.
+Classical performances included operas, orchestral concerts, chamber brass gigs with large and small ensembles, and solo recitals (with organ) on historical and modern trumpets.

 won critical acclaim in Fanfare ("assured and musical"),